ivan-bilan/Relation-Extraction-Transformer/README.md

 per:title                            P:  77.13%  R:  87.00%  F1:  81.77%  #: 500
  ```

+WARNING:
+Some users are not able to reproduce the results with newer PyTorch versions.
+At the moment of the pre-print we used PyTorch 0.4.1 to get the results.
+Currently the project might require significant changes or updates when using newer PyTorch version to achieve the previously reported results.
+If you happend to find the cause of the performance degradation, feel free to contribute to the project.

 ## Overview of Available Hyperparameters

 | **General Hyperparameters**      | | |